Camel Kubernetes plugin

 string

 The destination CA contents or file (file:absolute.path).
 The destination CA certificate provides the contents of the CA certificate of the final destination.
-When using reencrypt termination this file should be provided in order to have routers use it for health checks on the secure connection.
+When using reencrypt termination, this file should be provided to have routers use it for health checks on the secure connection.
 If this field is not specified, the router may provide its own destination CA and perform hostname validation using the short service name (service.namespace.svc), which allows infrastructure generated certificates to automatically verify.
 Refer to the OpenShift route documentation for additional information.

 route.tls-insecure-edge-termination-policy